-Your unit may be equipped with an exterior cable receptacle and telephone hook up located in an outside storage compartment.
-This will allow the user to connect the coach to a telephone cable, if the park is so equipped.
+An exterior cable jack and receptacle may be features on this coach.
+If installed they may be located in an outside compartment beside the entrance door.
+Another possible feature on this coach is the telephone hook up.
+This will allow the user to connect the coach to a telephone cable if the park is so equipped.
 This feature includes the connector for the incoming telephone line and two telephone jacks.
+An extra interior telephone jack may be optional.